Part 1:

 If you’re new to boating and cruising, you may be feeling a little overwhelmed.
 I was SO excited when we bought Que Tal!
-And then I woke up the next morning in pure panic as I tried to figure out what all I needed to put on the boat, where it would fit, what we needed to buy, how I was going to cook and everything else!
+And then I woke up the next morning in pure panic.
+I needed to figure out what needed to put on the boat, where it would fit, what we needed to buy, how I was going to cook, and everything else!

 Best Advice

 The best piece of advice that I was given?
 “Take a deep breath and remember that you don’t have to figure everything out at once.”
-You don’t even have to have all the answers before you spend the first night on the boat or leave the dock for the first time.
+You don’t even have to have all the answers before you spend the first night on the boat.
+Or even before you leave the dock for the first time.
 You’ve got time to figure out what works for you.
-Other boaters and I can give you ideas, but in the end it comes down to what you want and what you like.
+Other boaters and I can give you ideas.
+In the end it, however, it comes down to what you want and what you like.
 So don’t be afraid of doing things your own way.

 Early Days

-You’re probably going to start by spending some time on the boat at the dock as you learn her systems, and then you’ll start by taking short trips — maybe just going out for an afternoon or an overnight.
+You’re probably going to start by spending some time on the boat at the dock as you learn her systems.
+Then you’ll move onto taking short trips — maybe just going out for an afternoon or an overnight.
 So if you forgot something, or something’s not working the way you thought it would, it’s not a catastrophe.
 You can make do until you get back to your home base.
 (This is an adventure, right?
 By definition, that means not everything will be perfect!)

 Your long-term plans might be to spend weekends on the boat or an occasional vacation.
 Or you may be dreaming of cruising full- or part-time.
 But the reality is that if this is your first boat, you’re almost certainly not going to just throw some stuff on board and take off across an ocean.
 You’re going to be near “civilization” and be able pick up whatever you forgot, although it may be a day or two.